This episode of Communio Sanctorum is titled, “Look Who’s Driving the Bus Now.”

 Anyway, Ambrose attended the election, hoping his presence would remind the crowd à Rioting would be forcefully suppressed.
 He gave a speech to those gathered about the need to show restraint & that violence would dishonor God.
 His message was so reasonable, his tone so honorable, when it came time to nominate candidates for the bishop’s chair, a voice called out “Ambrose for bishop!”
 There was a brief silence, then another voice said, “Yes, Ambrose.”
 Soon a whole chorus was chanting, “Ambrose for bishop. à Bishop Ambrose.”

-The governor was known to be Catholic in belief, but had always shown the Arians respect in his dealing with them.
+The governor was known to be Catholic in belief, but had always shown the Arians respect in his dealing.
 They saw the way the political winds were blowing and knew in a straight vote, a Catholic bishop was sure to be elected.
 They realized Ambrose, though of the other theological camp, wouldn’t be a bad choice.
 So they added their voices to the call for his investiture as bishop of Milan.

 At first, Ambrose vehemently refused.
 He was a politician, not a religious leader.
 He knew he was in no way prepared to lead the Church.
 He hadn’t even been baptized yet and had no formal training in theology.
 None of this mattered to the crowd who’d not take his refusal as the last word.
 They said he was bishop whether he liked it or not.

 He fled to a colleague’s house to hide.
 His host received a letter from the Emperor Gratian saying it was entirely proper for the civil government to appoint qualified individuals to church leadership positions since the Church served an important role in providing social stability.
 If there were people serving in the political realm who’d be more effective in the religious sphere, then by all means, let them transfer to the Church.
 Ambrose’s friend showed him the letter & tried to reason with him but Ambrose wouldn’t budge.
-So the friend went to the Church officials and told them where Ambrose was hiding.
+So the friend went to Church officials and told them where Ambrose was hiding.
 When they showed up at the door intent on seeing him take the seat they’d given him, he relented.
 Within a week he was baptized, ordained & consecrated as Bishop of Milan.

 He immediately adopted the ascetic lifestyle shared by the monks.
 He appointed relief for the poor, donated all of his land, & committed the care of his family to his brother.

 Once Ambrose became bishop, the religious toleration that had marked his posture as a political figure went out the window.
-A bishop must defend the faith against error.
+A bishop must defend the Faith against error.
 So Ambrose took the Arians to task.
 He wrote several works against them and limited their access to Church life in Milan, which at the time was arguably the most influential church in the West since Milan was the seat of imperial power.

 In response to Ambrose’s moves to squelch them, the Arians appealed to high-level leaders in both the civil & religious spheres at both sides of the Empire.
 The western Emperor Gratian was catholic while his younger successor & augustus, Valentinian II was an Arian.
 Ambrose tried, but was unsuccessful in swaying Valentinian to the Nicene-catholic position.

-The Arian leaders felt there were enough of them in positions of influence that if they held a council, they might be able to win the day for Arianism and asked Gratian for permission to hold one.
-Of course, they hid their real motive from the Emperor, who thought a council during his reign a great idea and consented.
+The Arian leaders felt there were enough of them in positions of influence that if they held a council, they might be able to win the day for Arianism and asked the Emperor for permission to hold one.
+Of course, they hid their real motive from Gratian, who thought a council during his reign a great idea and consented.
 Ambrose knew the real reason for the council and urged Gratian to stack the meeting with Western, pro-Nicene catholic bishops.
 In the council held the next year in 381 at Aquileia, Ambrose was elected to preside & the leading Arian bishops dropped out.
 They were then deposed by the council.

-When Ambrose denied the Arians demands, he was summoned to appear before a hastily convened court to answer for himself.
+When Ambrose denied the Arian demands, he was summoned to appear before a hastily convened court to answer for himself.
 His defense of the Nicene position & the necessity as bishop to defend the Faith was so eloquent the judges sat amazed.
 They realized there was nothing they could do to censure him w/o setting themselves in opposition to the truth & risking another riot.
 They released him and affirmed his right to forbid the use of the churches by the Arians.

 The next day, as he performed services in the basilica, the governor of Milan tried to persuade him to compromise & give up the church in the suburb for use by the Emperor & his mother.
 After all, Ambrose had made his point and his concession now would be seen as an act of grace & good will.
 It’s precisely the kind of thing Ambrose would have urged when he was governor.
 But as bishop, it was a no-go.
 The governor wasn’t accustomed to being denied & gave orders that BOTH churches were to be turned over to the Arians for their use at Easter.
 Instead of being cowed, Bishop Ambrose declared: